 The federal courts have no jurisdiction over any substantive decision by the president.

-This is an Article II power of his to revoke a person's security clearance is some limited legal recourse for procedural claims that it was done in properly, but that applies only to agency decisions to revoke, so that has no application in in this particular case.
+There's some limited legal recourse for procedural claims that it was done improperly, but that applies only to agency decisions to revoke.

-But the president does retain his own inherent authority derived from Article II of the U.S. Constitution, the vesting clause, and his broad authority to provide for the common defense and protect national security because the president has unfettered authority over national security matters.
+But the president does retain his own inherent authority derived from Article 2 of the U.S. Constitution, the vesting clause, and his broad authority to provide for the common defense and protect national security because the president has unfettered authority over national security matters.

 He's permitted to revoke for a stated reason or no reason.